 Music of Tamil Version is indeed delightful

 To be genuine, the songs are indeed wonderful in Tamil version and Susheela has sung all the three songs.
-In fact Susheela is the most popular female voice of south Indian cinema in the 1960s and she owns a similar position like that of Lata Mangeshkar in Bollywood.
+In fact Susheela was the most popular female voice of south Indian cinema in the 1960s and she owns a similar position like that of Lata Mangeshkar in Bollywood.
 Susheela has given her magic touch to the songs, and when we listen to the haunting humming voice of Naane Varuven (Tamil version of Nayana Barse) it closely resembles Lata Mangeshkar’s voice.
 If you don’t believe, have a look.
 Orchestra is also not altered giving the same haunting feel to the song.
 Cick the link hereand enjoy Tamil version.
 But when I listen to the beginning humming portion of the song, I strongly feel that Lata Mangeshkar’s original rendition was edited and fitted to this song.
 Please carefully listen to the song and give your opinion.

 Same is the case of rest two songs also –Pon Meni Thazhuvaamale(Lag Jaa Gale) andEn Vedhanaiyil (Aap Kyon Roye).
 Definitely Susheela has given full justice to Tamil version, originally tuned by Madan Mohan.